rnelson0/puppetconf/2016/one/02_details.md

 * Replace nodes with new instances running the newer agent.
 * By hand.
 * Some combination of methods.
-* You can skip this step on PATCH versions and some MINOR versions.
+* You can often skip this step on PATCH versions and some MINOR versions (check release notes).